FAQs for Bar Professional Training Course (BPTC) Students

 What is happening with the deferred April sit for Bar Transfer Test candidates?

 Earlier in the pandemic, BPP deferred all April candidates on the BTT to sit the test in August.
 It has now been confirmed that the centralised exams for the August BTT will be computer-based examinations.
-The BSB exams will be delivered using Pearson VUE’s OnVUE secure global online proctoring system, which will enable students and transferring qualified lawyers to sit the exams remotely.
-More information about OnVUE is provided in the questions above for BPTC students.
+The BSB exams will be delivered using Pearson VUE’s OnVUE secure global online proctoring system and its global network of physical test centres.
+This will enable students and transferring qualified lawyers to sit the exams in August.
+More information is provided in the questions above for BPTC students.